MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 - If you enable this setting, the scan type will be set to the specified value.

-- If you disable or do not configure this setting, the default scan type will used.
+- If you disable or do not configure this setting, the default scan type will be used.
 <!-- ScanParameter-Description-End -->

 <!-- ScanParameter-Editable-Begin -->